Mio Sugita

-Mio Sugita (杉田 水脈, Sugita Mio) is a Japanese politician.
-She is a member of the Liberal Democratic Party of Japan, serving as a member of the House of Representatives from 2012 to 2014, and again from 2017 to 2024.
+Mio Sugita (杉田 水脈, Sugita Mio) is a Japanese politician and member of the Liberal Democratic Party of Japan.
+She served in the House of Representatives from 2012 to 2014, and again from 2017 to 2024.

-Sugita has been criticized for her statements and views, including comments regarding gender diversity and LGBT issues as well as Ainu and Korean individuals.
+Sugita has faced criticism for her statements and views, including comments regarding gender diversity and LGBT issues as well as Ainu and Korean individuals.
 She stated on a livestream in 2015 that the LGBT community should not receive support from taxpayer money, and repeated her claim in a monthly magazine piece in 2018.

 The Kishida cabinet appointed her Parliamentary Vice-Minister for Internal Affairs and Communications in August 2022.
 She has since resigned from this position, because, according to Kishida, she had no intention of retracting some of her statements and to avoid disrupting administrative affairs.
 When interviewed, Sugita insisted that she had never dismissed diversity and had not discriminated against sexual minorities.

 In December 2022, at the request of minister Takeaki Matsumoto, Sugita retracted and apologized for her past remarks regarding minorities, saying that they had "lacked consideration."

 Education and early career

 Sugita graduated from the Faculty of Agriculture of Tottori University in 1990.

 Following her graduation, worked as a Nishinomiya government employee and member of the Japan Restoration Party and the Next Generation Party.

-After unsuccessfully running in the 2014 election for the Hyogo Prefectural 6th District as a member of the Party for Japanese Kokoro, Sugita joined the Liberal Democratic Party.
-She next ran for the Proportional Chugoku Block as an LDP member, and was made a representative of that Block by the LDP without having to rely on a direct election.
+After unsuccessfully running in the 2014 election for the Hyogo Prefectural 6th District as a member of the Party for Japanese Kokoro, Sugita joined the Liberal Democratic Party and ran for the Proportional Chugoku Block as a member.
+She was made a representative of that Block by the party without having to rely on a direct election.

-Sugita married at age 26.
-Her husband is an engineer.
-They have one child, a daughter.